-Reveal Security quickly and accurately detects identity threats post-authentication in and across SaaS applications and cloud services.
-The Reveal Security ITDR platform is the only solution in the market based on patented Identity Journey AnalyticsTM technology that uses unsupervised machine learning to continuously analyze the activity of human and machine identities in applications and detect anomalies.
+Reveal Security quickly and accurately detects insider threats and identity-based attacks in and across SaaS, cloud and onpremises applications.
+The Reveal Security platform is the only solution in the market based on patented Identity Journey Analytics[TM] technology that uses unsupervised machine learning to learn the usage patterns or typical "journeys" of human and machine identities in applications and uses it to detect anomalies.
 This approach delivers a superior level of accuracy and context, reduces alert volumes by orders of magnitude, and enables the business to respond quickly before a material breach can occur.